-While you do not risk foreclosure on your home as you would with a secured loan, an inability to repay an unsecured loan will produce a default on your credit report, which will harm your credit score for up to seven years.
+While you do not risk foreclosure on your home as you would with a secured loan, an inability to repay an unsecured loan may produce a default on your credit report, which could negatively affect your credit score.

 Generally, credit cards will have significantly higher interest rates than your original debt, a secured loan, or an unsecured loan.
 Therefore, it is not typically recommended to use a credit card to pay off your medical debt.

 However, there are two types of credit cards that can offer some help with medical debt: medical credit cards and 0% APR introductory offer cards.
 Both medical credit cards and 0% APR introductory offer credit cards feature initial periods of low or zero interest.
 The key here is to calculate if you can repay the debt within that low-interest window.
 If you think you can repay the full debt before that window closes, the card acts as a low-interest loan during that period.
 But, when that introductory window expires, you can expect interest rates similar to or greater than a traditional credit card.